31 August 2018 – 6 Jan 2019

-Explore the history of magic over eight centuries in this immersive and thought-provoking exhibition.
-The intriguing objects on display show how our ancestors used magical thinking to cope with the unpredictable world around them.
-They range from the fantastical and macabre (a unicorn’s horn, a human heart encased in lead), the beautiful and mysterious (exquisitely engraved rings to bind a lover and medieval books of ritual magic), to the deeply moving confessions of women accused of witchcraft.
+The intriguing objects displayed showed how our ancestors used magical thinking to cope with the unpredictable world around them.
+They ranged from the fantastical and macabre (a unicorn’s horn, a human heart encased in lead), the beautiful and mysterious (exquisitely engraved rings to bind a lover and medieval books of ritual magic), to the deeply moving confessions of women accused of witchcraft.

-The exhibition asks us to examine our own beliefs and rituals, and aims to show how, even in this sceptical age, we still use magical thinking and why we might need a bit of magic in our lives.
+The exhibition asked us to examine our own beliefs and rituals, and aimed to show how, even in this sceptical age, we still use magical thinking and why we might need a bit of magic in our lives.

-To illuminate the links between past and present, specially commissioned works by contemporary artists provide dramatic responses to the themes of the show, conjuring demons, flames and the scuttling of malignant spirits.
+To illuminate the links between past and present, specially commissioned works by contemporary artists provided dramatic responses to the themes of the show, conjuring demons, flames and the scuttling of malignant spirits.

 The Discovery of Witches, Matthew Hopkins, 1647

 'Poppet' of stuffed fabric with stiletto through face, South Devon, 1909–13

 Disease of the eyes caused by witchcraft, from Opthalmodouleia , Germany, 1583

 Love Ring inscribed 'Vng temps viandra’ (a time will come), c.
 1500

 'Witches' ladder', found in the roof of a house in Somerset, 19th century

 Prognosticator, used to calculate bloodletting times, France, c.1500